 There's no telephoto camera on the OnePlus 9, but the OnePlus 11 has one to zoom in for greater detail.

 On the other hand, if you like to zoom into your shots to get an up-close look, you’re out of luck with the OnePlus 9.
-The OnePlus 9 doesn’t feature a telephoto camera, and anything beyond a 2x zoom will look blurry without detail.
-On the other hand, the OnePlus 11 features a 32MP telephoto camera which can easily handle between 5x to 20x zoom, even if punching in all the way loses a bit of detail.
+The OnePlus 9 doesn’t feature a telephoto camera; anything beyond a 2x zoom will look blurry without detail.
+On the other hand, the OnePlus 11 features a 32MP telephoto camera which can easily handle between 5x to 20x zoom, even if punching in loses a bit of detail.

 The OnePlus 9 did feature a unique 2MP monochrome camera if you like to get artsy with black and white images.
 Although, it was very low resolution, and it wasn’t entirely clear how much of a difference the monochrome camera really made compared to using a filter.

 Both phones have 16MP front-facing cameras, both of which are punch-hole designs in the top left corner.
-However, we found the OnePlus 9’s selfie camera to fair much worse in low light conditions, resulting in noisy, dark images.
-In terms of video recording capabilities, both phones can record 4K video at 60 frames per second.
+However, the OnePlus 9’s selfie camera is much worse in low light conditions, resulting in noisy, dark images.
+Regarding video recording capabilities, both phones can record 4K video at 60 frames per second.
 Still, the OnePlus 9’s 8K video recording option was slightly faster at 30 fps than the OnePlus 11, which maxed out at 24 fps.

 OnePlus 9 vs OnePlus 11: Battery and charging

 The OnePlus 11 also has a slightly larger 5,000mAh battery, compared to the OnePlus 9’s 4,500mAh battery, and supports faster wired charging at 80W compared to 65W.
 In our reviews of the phones, both would take less than half an hour to charge fully, which is plenty fast.